jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 **Interview**:
-Well, the government could be a little more lenient to families who want to take their loved ones home.
+Well, the government could be a little more lenient to families WHO want to take their loved ones home.
 It was a real dilemma for me because when I called the  the ministry of health, the lady told me that My mother would lose her bed, that she would go on the waiting list as a  and not sure when she would get back in.
 My question to her was is the pre-admit  or below the crises list?because I know the crises list is probably in a couple thousand.
 She couldn't answer that, but she did leave the phone and scamback with an  and said it was below the crises list.
 At that point I e-mailed My local MPp.